Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 ### Person Credit Card subobject

-The list of credit cards of a specific persons is defined in the `Sales.PersonCreditCard` database table, which should normally be a subobject of the `person` aggregate object.
+The list of credit cards of specific persons is defined in the `Sales.PersonCreditCard` database table, which should normally be a subobject of the `person` aggregate object.

-However that table does not have a *cascade* delete on its foreign key to the parent `Person.Person` table, so it was imported into the model as a separate `person credit card` entity that has a compound key defined by a fieldset with the same name, as follows.
+However, that table does not have a *cascade* delete on its foreign key to the parent `Person.Person` table, so it was imported into the model as a separate `person credit card` entity that has a compound key defined by a field set with the same name, as follows.

 ```xml title="person_credit_card.xom"
   <fieldsets>